About

 The following requirements are desirable:

-• Experience in project management/staff management.
+• Qualification in general management.

 How to Apply